-I don't have children attending the school getting an enrolment scheme amendment, can I still take part in the consultation?
+I don't have children attending the school getting an enrolment scheme, can I still take part in the consultation?

-Anyone who wants to have their say on the proposed enrolment scheme amendment can do so even if they don't have children attending the school.
+Anyone who wants to have their say on the proposed enrolment scheme can do so even if they don't have children attending the school.

-My children attend the school needing an amendment to the enrolment scheme - how does this consultation affect our family?

-Irrespective of an enrolment scheme amendment, no students currently enrolled will be disadvantaged and they will remain students of the school they are currently enrolled at.
+My children attend the school getting the enrolment scheme - how does this consultation affect our family?
+Irrespective of a new enrolment scheme, no students currently enrolled will be disadvantaged and they will remain students of the school they are currently enrolled at.

-We live in an area that is not currently within a school enrolment scheme but the consultation proposes that it would be within the school's amended enrolment scheme - what does this mean for our family?
+We live in an area that is not currently within a school enrolment scheme but the consultation proposes that it would be within the school's new enrolment scheme - what does this mean for our family?